-- Present fairly the Operating Result and Financial Position for each of Council's declared Business Activities for the year, and - Accord with Council's accounting and other records.
+- Present fairly the operating result and financial position for each of Council's declared Business Activities for the year, and - Accord with Council's accounting and other records.

-We are not aware of any matter that would render these Statements false or misleading in any way.
+We are not aware of any matter that would render the Statements false or misleading in any way.

-Signed in accordance with a resolution of Council mad le on 11 October 2016.
-Councillor Mary Lyons-Buckett MAYOR Councillor Barry Calvert DEPUTY MAYOR
+Signed in accordance with a resolution of Council made on 11 October 2016.

+Councillor Mary Lyons-Buckett, Mayor